 Should I register my trademark?

 Before using a trademark, you should know if the trademark is available for your use.
 If not, you could waste valuable time and money using the trademark, only to find out someone else has exclusive rights to use it.
-In addition, you likely benefit from obtaining trademark registration, to protect your trademark from use by others in your industry or trade.
+In addition, you can protect your trademark from use by others in your industry or trade, etc.

 WHAT IS A TRADEMARK?